AlexZorzi/Moodle-Cheat/README.md

 USING A SEARCH API:
 you can use a search api like <a href="https://developers.google.com/custom-search/v1/overview" >Google</a>
 but its limited to a 100 query per day in the free plan.
-You can use wathever API you want when sending a query to the api needs to be like shown "site:YourtargetSite.com query"
+You can use wathever API you want when sending a query to the api needs to be like shown "site:YourtargetSite.com query" in order to do this on the google api we have a special parameter on the query to add, the "cx" parameter, this is linked to witch sites your api will search. you can make a cx code here https://cse.google.com/cse/create/

 USING A DATABASE :
 you can use this method if you cant use the Api one.